 - Supports a problem gambling hotline established by the New Mexico Council on Problem Gambling.

-- Includes a message on its web site urging players to play responsibly and provides information about problem gambling resources including the 800# and a link to the New Mexico Council on Problem Gambling, the National Council on Problem Gambling and the NASPL Resources on Compulsive Gambling.
+- Includes a message on its website urging players to play responsibly and provides information about problem gambling resources available through the New Mexico Council on Problem Gambling.

 New York Lottery

 The New York Lottery maintains a Problem Gaming Awareness Program to raise the public's awareness of problem gaming and work in concert with other entities involved in New York's gaming industry.
 The Lottery disseminates information regarding problem gaming and related referral services to the public through its retailer network and video gaming facilities.
 The portion of the program relating to video gaming started in January 2004.
 As part of the overall program the Lottery: